-Status ~ Since the issuance of the ACC order for the SEP Certificate of Environmental Compatibility, SRP has not burned diesel fuel in the existing Santan generating units.
-The new generating units associated with the SEP do not have diesel fuel-burning capability.
+Status - Since the issuance of the ACC order for the SEP Certificate of Environmental Compatibility, SRP has not burned diesel fuel in the existing Santan generating units.
+The new generating units associated the SEP do not have diesel fuel-burning capability.

-On March 3, 2004, the Maricopa County Environmental Services Department, now the Maricopa County Air Quality Department (MCAQD), issued a revision to SRP's air quality permit to allow for the use of ultra low sulfur fuel as an emergency fuel in the existing units.
+On March 3, 2004, the Maricopa County Environmental Services Department (MCAQD) issued a revision to Santan's air quality permit to allow for the use of ultra-low sulfur diesel fuel as an emergency fuel in the existing units.
 The conditions in the air quality permit are identical to the requirements for emergency fuels contained in Maricopa County's air quality rule for existing power plants (Rule 322).
 In addition, the revised air permit included a separate condition stating that SRP cannot use the fuel unless previously authorized by the ACC.
-SRP will continue to fully comply with Condition 36 of the CEC that prohibits the use of diesel fuel in any Santan unit unless amended by the ACC on an emergency basis at some future time.
+SRP will continue to fully comply with Condition 36.
+In addition, SRP will be requesting the removal of the use of ultra-low sulfur diesel as an emergency fuel in the next permit renewal cycle.

-38. Beginning upon commercial operation of the new units, Applicant shall conduct a review of the Santan Generating facility operations and equipment every five years and shall, within 120 days of completing such review, file with the Commission and all parties in this docket, a report listing all improvements which would reduce plant emissions and the costs associated with each potential improvement.
-Commission Staff shall review the report and issue its findings on the report, which will include an economic feasibility study, to the Commission within 60 days of receipt.
-Applicant shall install said improvements within 24 months of filing the review with the Commission, absent an order from the Commission directing otherwise.
+38. Beginning upon commercial operation of the new units, Applicant shall conduct a review of the Santan Generating facility operations and equipment every ten years and shall, within 120 days of completing such review, file with the Commission and all parties in this docket, a report listing all improvements which would reduce plant emissions and the costs associated with each potential improvement.
+Commission Staff shall review the report and issue its findings on the report, which will include an economic feasibility study, to the Commission within 90 days of receipt.
+Applicant shall install said improvements within 48 months after an order issued by the Commission identifying the specific air emissions controls and directing their installation.
+In the event that new controls or a new operating methodology are required, the in-service date of any new controls or a new operating methodology will be the starting date for the next 10-year review period.
+If no new operating methodology is required, the starting date for the next 10-year review period shall be the effective date of the Commission's decision regarding the previous 10-year report.

-Status ~ SRP filed its first report with the Commission on July 1, 2011 that included an assessment of technology that could reduce plant emissions and recommendations for modifying the procedure for future five-year reviews.
-SRP recommended that no additional improvements be installed on the older units as none of the available emissions controls are economically justified and the costs far outweigh the benefits.
+Status - SRP filed its first report with the Commission on July 1, 2011 that included an assessment of technology that could reduce plant emissions and recommendations for modifying the procedure for future five-year reviews.
+SRP recommended that no additional improvements be installed on the older units as none of the available emissions controls are economically justified and the cost outweigh the benefits.
 Improvements to the new units are also not appropriate as the units are still considered state-of-the-art technology.